Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 \section{Other Graph Filters}

-Graph convolutional filters implement a polynomial frequency response, which can be more descriptive by growing the filter order $K$.
-But higher orders imply handling higher matrix powers $\mtS^k$, which introduces numerical instabilities and in turn leads to a poor interpolatory and extrapolatory performance \cite{trefethen2019approximation}.
-While orthogonal polynomials (e.g., Chebyshev polynomials) can alleviate this issue, they still require a high number of parameters to implement the desired filtering function.
-Another limiting aspect of convolutional filtering is that its functions lie in the graph spectrum, and can approximate poorly a general operator.
+Graph convolutional filters implement a polynomial frequency response. {Their descriptive power increases as we grow the filter order $K$.
+However, using higher orders implies handling higher matrix powers $\mtS^k$, which introduces numerical instabilities and in turn leads to poor interpolatory and extrapolatory performance \cite{trefethen2019approximation}.} While orthogonal polynomials (e.g., Chebyshev polynomials) can alleviate this issue, they still require a high number of parameters to implement the desired filtering function.
+Another limiting aspect of convolutional filtering is that its functions lie in the graph spectrum, {meaning that there may not exist a GCF that is a sufficiently good approximation to a general operator.}

 In this section, we look at alternative graph filters to overcome these issues.
 We start with the family of filters that implement a rational response in Sec.~\ref{subsec_ratGF}.
 Then, in Sec.~\ref{subsec_ndFilt} we discuss linear filters that go beyond the spectral analogy, a.k.a. node domain filtering, and in Sec.~\ref{subsec_nlinFilt} we discuss nonlinear graph filtering forms.
-Sec.~\ref{subsec_regFilt} shows how graph-based regularization techniques behave as graph filters, whereas Sec.~\ref{subsec_multGSO} discusses filtering with multiple graph shift operators.
-Table~\ref{tab:filters} summarizes the different filter forms and their properties.
+Sec.~\ref{subsec_regFilt} shows how graph-based regularization techniques behave as graph filters, and Sec.~\ref{subsec_multGSO} discusses filtering with multiple graph shift operators. {Table~\ref{tab:filters} provides a more extensive discussion of the properties in Sec.~\ref{subsec_prop} and Sec.~\ref{subsec:freqResponse}, as well as recommendations as to where to use them. }